JamesGJ5-Learning-To-Code/blog/plans.md

     2. Blog should have posts and comments

-    3. Make users leave email with comments
+    3. Make visitors leave email with comments

     4. Display timestamps for posts